nguoiyoujie/ra303s-iran/docs/vesseltypes.md

 For the moment, firing coordinates still come from the center of the unit.
 This may change to follow the turret in the future.

+Use
+- TurretOffset
+- TurretAdjustY

+to control the position of the turret, and

+- TurretFireOffset
+- PrimaryOffset
+- VerticalOffset

+to control the position of the bullet.

 <details>
   <summary><b><code>{Rules/Map} ► [&lt;VesselType&gt;] ► HasSecondTurret (boolean)</code></b></summary>